Language Translation

 Brookville Lake is home to two State Recreation Areas: Mounds SRA (not to be confused with Mounds State Park in Anderson) and Quakertown SRA.

 The lake property has more than 25 miles of hiking trails, boating opportunities, and nationally known recreational and sport fishing.
-Two beaches and more than 400 campsites make this an ideal family vacation spot.
+With a beach at Mounds SRA and more than 400 campsites, Brookville Lake is an ideal family vacation spot.

 Open April-August, Thursday-Sunday, 10 a.m. - 6 p.m.
 Quakertown State Recreation area has a 3D archery range with 23 different 3D targets, and we are in the process of acquiring more.
 The archery range can be found next to the camp gate at Quakertown SRA.
 Open to all ages.
 The course will be changed every week.
 Targets included range from small (javelina) to large (elk) and everything in between.